Last updated: 22 November 2021

-We are Thomas Cook Tourism (UK) Limited, a company registered in England and Wales under company number 12211539 and registered address at c/o Tmf Group 8th Floor, 20 Farringdon Street, London, United Kingdom, EC4A 4AB (“we”, “us” and “our”).
+We are Thomas Cook Tourism (UK) Limited, a company registered in England and Wales under company number 12211539 and registered address at The Broadgate Tower, Third Floor, 20 Primrose Street, London, EC2A 2RS (“we”, “us” and “our”).
 References to “you” and “your” in these Booking T&Cs means all persons named on your booking (including anyone who is added or substituted at a later date).
 These booking terms and conditions (the “T&Cs”) describe the terms on which we will arrange the travel services you booked on our website, including your flight, accommodation, transfer, excursion, ticket or other travel requirements (the “Services”).
 References to “Supplier” means the third-party supplier of the Services and references to “agent” means disclosed agent, undisclosed agent or independent intermediary as applicable.

 You will benefit from all EU rights applying to packages under the PTRs.
-We are responsible for the proper performance of the multi-contract package.
-Additionally, as required by law, we have protection in place to refund your payments and, where transport is included in the multi-contract package, to ensure your repatriation if we become insolvent.
+We are responsible for the proper performance of the Package Holiday.
+Additionally, as required by law, we have protection in place to refund your payments and, where transport is included in the Package Holiday, to ensure your repatriation if we become insolvent.
 More information on key rights under the PTRs is available here.

 1. YOUR CONTRACT